 As tonight is New Year’s Eve I thought it would be appropriate to look at another dinner suit.
 In The Spy Who Loved Me it was a midnight blue six button with two to close and has peaked lapel and no vents.
 This is the most traditional and timeless version of the double-breasted jacket, though some may prefer four buttons with one to close on a dinner jacket.
 The midnight blue cloth has a slight sheen, likely indicating a mohair and wool blend.
 A mohair and wool blend wears cooler than pure wool does, which helps in the Egyptian desert.
 James Bond’s dinner jacket was probably made in midnight blue because it looks better in daylight than black (which usually looks slightly green) and is more flattering to Roger Moore’s warm, low-contrast spring complexion than black is in daylight.

 Angelo Roma tailored this suit in the classic Roman Style, inspired by British military and equestrian tailoring.
 In both the Roman and English military tradition, the dinner jacket has straight shoulders with roped sleeve heads, a clean chest and a suppressed waist.
 Though the dinner jacket’s wide peaked lapels are a result of 1977 fashion, wide peaked lapels on a double-breasted jacket have a more classic look than wide notched lapels on a single-breasted jacket.
 Bond’s dinner jacket also has straight jetted pockets and three-button cuffs.
 Angelo Roma was founded by former Brioni Couture manager Angelo Vitucci.
 Read more about Angelo Vitucci in articles in The Sydney Morning Herald and the Panama City News-Herald.

 The white dress shirt made by Frank Foster has a plain front with his signature placket with two lines of stitching close together down the middle, a large point collar and fancy buttons.
-The fabric is likely cotton voile, poplin or zendaline, with only a single layer in front.
+The sheer and airy fabric is likely cotton voile or zendaline, with only a single layer in front.
 Voile shirts are often doubled in front because they are so sheer.
 The lack of a bib makes this shirt more more bearable in the heat of the desert.